Tqualizer/Retro-Street-Fighter-reinforcement-learning/README.md

 The first commit uses largely unchanged model examples from https://github.com/openai/retro as a POC to train the AI using the 'Brute' method.

-Update 21/02/21 -'Brute' example includes live tracking graph of learning rate. ppo2 implementation is work in progress.
+UPDATE 21/02/21 -'Brute' example includes live tracking graph of learning rate. ppo2 implementation is work in progress.
+UPDATE 28/02/21 - 'PPO2' model has been integrated and testing.
+Mlp is much faster to train than Cnn and has similar results.
+Additional tracking tools for training added.
+So far I cannot gett PPO2 to comfortably outperform brute.
+Task added to experiment further with hyperparameters.

 This repo includes some example .bk2 files in thefolder for those interested to play back and observe the AI in action.

 ## (Planned) additions & changes
-* [x] Implement and test other algorithms - Work in progress with ppo2
+* [x] Implement and test other algorithms
-* [ ] Implement discretization so that special moves are part of the moveset
+* [x] Implement discretization so that special moves are part of the moveset
-* [x] Track learning in game with interactive parser - Work in progress
+* [x] Track learning in game
+* [ ] NEW: Experiment with different Hyperparameters
 * [ ] Apply pre-trained models to new situations (experiment with different states and characters)
 * [ ] Add ability to train from human input parameters or play against human opponent